 Hotel rooms?
 Spotless.
 Public bathrooms?
-Pleasant in Japan!
+Actually pleasant in Japan!
 Bus drivers, police officers, train conductors – all wearing gloves.
-If one is sick, it’s expected to wear a face mask out of respect for others.
+If one is sick, one is expected to wear a face mask out of respect for others.
 And don’t forget to take a ride in a taxi cab in Japan – it will be the cleanest you’ve ever taken a journey in.